 Often we become overwhelmed when we see large, time-consuming tasks crammed into too short of time constraints, or we fail to break down larger tasks into smaller ones.

-Definitely take a moment to cool off and reassess your timing and see what changes you can make.
+Definitely take a moment to cool off, reassess your timing, and see what changes you can make.

 Two questions you need to ask yourself:

 - Is EVERYTHING on your “to-do list” really necessary?